A Guide to Online Friendships

 The main point

 Being friends online requires you to do more than just have a relationship.
-It requires an extra level of awareness: it helps to know the specific challenges and opportunities that exist in an online environment, and it is good to know how to navigate this environment.
-The intent of this guide is to help you develop this awareness, so you can be more successful in your online friendships.
+It involves an extra level of awareness: of the specific challenges and opportunities that exist in an online environment, and of how to navigate this environment.
+I hope this guide can help you develop such an awareness, so you can be more successful in your online friendships.

 Here are the basic principles I want to communicate: